ddiakopoulos/polymer/readme.md

 Windows SDK is required to build the project.
 You can download it [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)

-Use of the FBX 2017 SDK is gated by an environment variable (`SYSTEM_HAS_FBX_SDK`); the extracted FBX SDK itself must be located in `polymer\lib-model-io\third-party\fbxsdk`.
+Use of the FBX 2017 SDK is gated by an environment variable (`SYSTEM_HAS_FBX_SDK` which should be set to evaluate to an identical token, `SYSTEM_HAS_FBX_SDK`); the extracted FBX SDK itself must be located in `polymer\lib-model-io\third-party\fbxsdk`.
 You can download the FBX SDK from [here](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-0)

 ### Building the projects